After final debate, Obama says election comes down to trust

 Most importantly, nearly half the electorate now sees him as a plausible president.

-"These debates have supercharged our campaign, there's no question about it," Romney said.
+"He passed the commander in chief test and, in our view, emerged looking more like a winner," wrote Charles Gabriel, an analyst with the research group Capital Alpha Partners.
+"A loss by the president is seeming more viable by the day."

-Still, Obama holds a narrow advantage in the handful of battleground states that will decide the election.
-Romney will have a hard time winning the White House if he does not carry Ohio, where Obama retains a narrow lead thanks in part to his bailout of the U.S. auto industry.
+Obama holds a narrow advantage in the handful of battleground states that will decide the election.

-After starting the day in Florida, Obama flew to Dayton, Ohio, where he pointed out that Romney had said the government should not step in to prop up the industry during the financial crisis of 2008-2009.

-"If Mitt Romney had been president when the auto industry was on the verge of collapse we might not have an American auto industry today.
-We might be buying cars from China instead of selling cars to China," Obama said.
+But Romney appears to be firming up his lead in North Carolina, a state Obama had hoped to carry, and his campaign is pushing to put Democratic-leaning states like Wisconsin in play.

 Florida is also a critical swing state in the election, and most polls show Romney leading there by a narrow margin.